plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 :hibiscus: Gould, S. J. 1977.
 Ontogeny and phylogeny.
 Harvard University Press, Cambridge, Massachusetts.

-Grafen, A. 1989.
+:hibiscus: Grafen, A. 1989.
 The phylogenetic regression.
 Philosophical Transactions of the Royal Society of London.
 Series B, Biological Sciences 326:119-157. (first phylogenetic regression model)

 :hibiscus: Hasegawa, M., H. Kishino, and T. Yano.
 1985.
 Dating of the human-ape splitting by a molecular clock of mitochondrial DNA.
 Journal of Molecular Evolution 21:160-174.
 (HKY85 model)